 The ECW faction was been dubbed "EV2.0"

-Not sure if played straight or a subversion, but what exactly does the name "MVP" stand for in TNA?
+What exactly does the name "MVP" stand for in TNA?

-You Bastard: One Night With ODB.
+One Night With ODB.
 They took videos from various fans and actually aired them on National TV.
 What came out of it?
 We had the last appearance of Shark Boy until 2013, and the debut of Cody Deaner.
 TNA made sure to make its fans look like complete idiots in order to shoot an angle that went nowhere.

 They did the same thing for the Fans' Revenge matches, to the point where some of the videos were aired on an episode of World's Dumbest Fans.